booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A5/README.md

    * Connect to some TLS enabled service (HTTPS, SMTPS, IMAPS, ...) and see what happens during the TLS handshake.
       - This is very useful for debugging TLS connection issues.
-      - It can also be used to retrieve the certificate of a server you do not have Shell or filesystem access to.
+      - It can also be used to retrieve the current certificate of a server you do not have Shell or filesystem access to.
       - If you are interested in the TLS handshake only (and do not want to interact with the server application itself on layer 7) you can press `Ctrl-C` as soon as the handshake is complete and you see the final line with the 3 dashes
      ```Bash
      ~# openssl s_client -connect localhost:13443